kali2599/house_expenses_tracker/Readme.md

 - `sqlManager.py`: Handles database operations.
 - `utils.py`: Utility functions used across the application.
 - `init.sql`: SQL script to initialize the database schema.
-- `temp.sql`: Temporary SQL file for testing or development purposes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.